 Meaning competition authorities may take data protection and therefore the requirements of the General Data Protection Regulation (GDPR) into account in order to protect a competitive market, even though data protection is not in the scope of the competition authorities.

 However, Rantos continues and says that competition authorities must consult with leading data protection authorities, which is in the case of Meta the Irish data protection agency, as Meta’s European Headquarters is based in Ireland.
-So far there has been no additional information about the case between Meta and the FCT from the FCT nor Meta.
+So far there has been no additional information about the case between Meta and the FCO from the FCO nor Meta.

-Besides the Advocate General’s opinion, neither the CJEU nor any other European organ have released a judgement or statement.
-Therefore, legal proceedings between the FCT and Meta are still ongoing and only time will tell what the final judgement will be.
+Besides the Advocate General’s opinion, neither the CJEU nor any other European organ haven’t released a judgement or statement.
+Therefore, legal proceedings between the FCO and Meta are still ongoing and only time will tell what the final judgement will be.

 Conclusion